laoo/VGM2LNX/README.md

 If output file is missing, input file is taken with replaced extension to .lnx

 ## Caveats
-Generated player does not work with Handy or any other Lynx emulator know at the time of writing.
+Generated player does not work with Handy or any other Lynx emulator known at the time of writing.
 Please use only real hardware.